jimmycgz/kubernetes/cka.md

 ## Notes:
 * Many of the public training courses, tips, and example tests on the internet are for the old-3-hour version, don't waste too much time on them.
-* You have one time re-take, so don't be too stressed before and during the first exam, you'll get to know what to practice more and more if failed the first time.
+* You have one time free re-take, so don't be too stressed before and during the first exam, you'll get to know what to practice more and more if failed the first time.
+* I don't even know why I lost points on some of the tasks, I thought I knew every piece of the concept and knowledge and theory.
+Hopefully you can figure out that for me when you pass it.

 ## Sources